Folkwise-io/MintbeanPlatformV3-frontend/technical-debt.md

 ### [L] Refactor modals

 Our modals are messy and complicated to use.

+For example, modal closing logic is currently an antipattern, sometimes requiring parent to produce a random number in order to trigger the closing action in the child.

 Swap out for simpler: either use a third-party like [react-modal](https://github.com/reactjs/react-modal), or code up something similar with basic state management.

 ### [M] Refactor dao error handling logic